It’s no surprise that Old Head near Louisburgh in Co Mayo has been popular with families from all over Ireland for generations.

 Sheltered by high cliffs and native woodland that reaches down to the shoreline, Old Head beach has more in common with the sandy coves that are dotted along Spain’s Costa Brava than Mayo’s wild and windswept coastline.

-Old Head Wood is unique in that it is the only Atlantic Oak woodland that grows directly adjacent to the coast in Ireland.
+Old Head Wood is unique in that it is the only Atlantic Oak woodland that grows directly adjacent to the coast of Mayo.
 Bird life in Old Head Wood includes Long-tailed Tit, Spotted Flycatcher and Chiffchaff

 The sandy beach is the perfect place for families and offers lots of opportunities for those interested in watersports activities.